-Negotiations Between City of Portland and Three Labor Unions Stall
+Negotiations Between City of Portland and Several Labor Unions Stall

-Two of the three unions have since opted to enter mediation with a third party to try and reach a deal.
+A handful of the unions have since opted to enter mediation with a third party to try and reach a deal.

 A sinkhole on Southeast Cora Street.
 (Erin Hynes )

-Three labor unions representing 2,000 employees at the city of Portland, including plumbers, park rangers, 911 dispatchers and financial analysts, have reached an impasse with the city over contract negotiations.
+Seven labor unions representing 2,000 employees at the city of Portland, including plumbers and financial analysts, have reached an impasse with the city over contract negotiations.

-The contract for two of the unions—the American Federation of State, County and Municipal Employees Local 189 and the District Council of Trade Unions—expires Dec.
+The contract for six of the unions—the American Federation of State, County and Municipal Employees Local 189 and the District Council of Trade Unions, which includes five unions—expires Dec.
 31.

 An AFSCME representative says the union has reached out to all the 12 members of the future City Council, and mayor-elect Keith Wilson, to discuss the union’s aims.